Where can I spend the night?

 IS THE USE OF UNMANNED AERIAL VEHICLES OR DRONES ALLOWED IN TRIGLAV NATIONAL PARK?

-The use of unmanned aerial vehicles (UAVs), or drones, in the area of the national park is restricted in line with the protective regime stipulated in the Triglav National Park Act (Official Gazette of RS, No. 52/10, 46/14-ZONC and 60/17), which prohibits flights of aerial vehicles over 1,000 feet (304.8m) above the current location or an obstacle detected during flight.
+The use of unmanned aerial vehicles (UAVs), or drones, in the area of the national park is restricted in line with the protective regime stipulated in the Triglav National Park Act (Official Gazette of RS, No. 52/10, 46/14-ZONC and 60/17), which prohibits flights of aerial vehicles under 1,000 feet (304.8m) above the current location or an obstacle detected during flight.

 The use of UAVs without a previously acquired permit is allowed only for the purpose of protection, rescue and assistance in natural and other disasters, for the purpose of state defence, and for the purpose of the execution of police tasks.